comit-network/comit.network/blog/2021-03-31-borrowing-without-a-middleman.md

 Lucas, Philipp and the rest of the COMIT Team.

 PS Does the work we do sound enticing?
 We are hiring!
 Drop us an email at [job at coblox.tech](mailto:job@coblox.tech) and tell us why you think you are a great fit.

-PPS You want to learn more and stay up to date?
+PPS Do you want to learn more and stay up to date?
 Join our matrix channel:  [comit-liquid](https://matrix.to/#/#comit-liquid:matrix.org?via=matrix.org&via=matrix.lrn.fm).

-[^opcat]: `OP_CAT` takes the two elements at the top of the stack and concatenates them.
+[^1]: `OP_CAT` takes the two elements at the top of the stack and concatenates them.
-[^opcsfs]: `OP_CHECKSIGFROMSTACK` takes three inputs: a signature, a message, and a public key.
+[^2]: `OP_CHECKSIGFROMSTACK` takes three inputs: a signature, a message, and a public key.
 The opcode performs a single SHA-256 hash of the message and then checks that the signature is valid for the hashed message and the provided public key.
-[^opcs]: `OP_CHECKSIG` takes two inputs: a public key; and a signature concatenated with the signature hash type.
+[^3]: `OP_CHECKSIG` takes two inputs: a public key; and a signature concatenated with the signature hash type.
 A double SHA-256 hash of the transaction data is computed and then verified against the signature and the public key.